RedRaiderSports.com - Friday Night Lights: Where to find Texas Tech commits and targets this week

 Friday Night Lights: Where to find Texas Tech commits and targets this week

-Week five of high school football kicks off today.
-Several Texas Tech commits and top remaining targets will be in action looking to build some momentum as the season has almost reached the halfway point.
-One early commit will be returning from injury as well.
+Week six of high school football kicks off today.
+Several Texas Tech commits and top remaining targets will be in action and with the Red Raiders on a bye week expect a few coaches to make the rounds.
 Here is a look at this week's schedule.

 2019 Commitments